Mal-Pat/LeanAide-Analysis/Failure_Analysis/proofnet_valid1.md

 ```

 > **Problem:**
-> LLM attempts to correct the false statement instead of formalising it to Lean.
+> LLM attempts to correct the false statement instead of formalizing it.

 > **Solutions:**
 > Prompting *"The statement may be true or false.
 Don't correct the statement.
 Give ONLY the Lean code"*